-If J is not empty then it is dense-in-itself, but its order type need not be η ; in fact, because we added the end points of the complementary intervals to M_1 there will be points in J with no points from M between them.
-However, these are the only obstructions, so that removing the set J_2 of all left end points from J will yield a set J_1 of type η .
+If it leaves a non-empty tree then the points of M_1 that correspond to branches in this tree form a dense-in-itself subset J of the unit interval.
+It need not have order type η because there may be points in J that are end points of some maximal interval in the complement of the closure of M_1 .
+However, these are the only exceptions, so that removing the set J_2 of all left end points from J will yield a set J_1 of type η .
 We can complete J_1 to a continuum K. Although the map from K to the unit interval suggested by Brouwer requires a choice whenever a point of K represents a complementary interval of M we can opt to choose the right end point.
 In this way the image of the map is the closure of J_1 minus the set J_2 .
 This constructs $M \setminus J_2$ and taking its union with J_2 will yield the set M.